The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And in that moment, it lifted my spirits where I knew that God was not done with me yet.

-And he continued to do that, to reach out to check on me, to check on my son, personally calling me on the phone in his busy life.
+And he continued to do that, to reach out, to check on me, to check on my son, personally calling me on the phone in his busy life.

-My son is a Mexican American, and he has treated us with nothing but just the generosity, utmost respect and and dignity, and he has never spoken about it who did his own horn about it.
+My son is a Mexican-American, and he has treated us with nothing but just the generosity, utmost respect and dignity.

 He really has been just such a wonderful support system for me and my son.